Our Favorite Fluffiest Pancakes Recipe

 - In a large bowl, whisk together the flour, flax seeds, baking powder, baking soda, coconut sugar and salt.

-- Make a well, or hole, in the center of the flour mixture and pour in the wet ingredients and mix 3-4 times.
-Add in the melted coconut oil and whisk together thoroughly until just combined, but do not over-mix!
+- Make a well in the center of the flour mixture and pour in the wet ingredients and mix 3-4 times until combined – do not over mix.

 Notes